TheCarlosAlfaro/2kg-design-wp-theme/README.md

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally
-- Then open your terminal and browse to the location of your 2kgDesign copy
+- Then open your terminal and browse to the location of your twoKgDesign copy
 - Run: `$ npm install`

 ### Running